intel-gpu/intel-gpu-i915-backports/docs/README_redhat.md

 ## Package creation

-We have 2 kind of backport packages, depending on the target OS Kernel version
+We have 2 kinds of backport packages, depending on the target OS Kernel version
  - Build with i915 and drm.
 Ex: RHEL® 8.x
  - Build with i915 alone.
 Ex: RHEL® 9.x